-Families of K-2 students will NOT park in the parking lot.
-ALL families are to pull up to the loops.
+Families of K students will NOT park in the parking lot.
+Families are to pull up to the Osborn Street loop.
 Families will need to put their car in park and turn off the ignition as they ensure their child(ren) are safely in car seats or boosters.
 Staff will not be able to help put children into their safety seats.